Navigating Series A Funding in 2025: Strategies for Success

 Backing Immigrant Founders Shaping the Future of Tech

 We back AI-native, B2B startups at the Pre-Seed and Seed stages with post-revenue.
 Our focus is on supporting immigrant founders and their diverse teams as they expand into the US market.
-We position ourselves as long-term partners, helping them prepare for future funding rounds and eventual exit.
+We position ourselves as long-term partners, helping them prepare for future funding rounds and eventual exits.